maresverbrugge/BORN2BEROOT/During_eval/README_eval_version.md

 # Eval Prep

+`ssh -p 4242 username@localhost` to connect to VM from your host (physical) machine via ssh.

 ### Virtual Machines
 A Virtual Machine is a "guest machine" made of a virtual/software-defined/code-only computer running on a physical "host" server (hardware like a computer/laptop/phone).
 A VM "borrows" dedicated amount of storage, CPU and memory from a physical host computer of remote server.
 A VM is a computer file, typically called an image, that behaves like an actual computer.
 The virtual machine is partitioned from the rest of the system, meaning that the software inside a VM can't interfere with the host computer's primary operating system.